sreenigsd/cheetah/CONTRIBUTING.md

-## How to contribute to the Cheetaah Automation Framework
+## How to contribute to the CHEETAH Automation Framework

 #### **Did you find a bug?**